ciurmilt/xes/README.md

 If you don't know your R2 speed , please cleck [This](https://xsvoice.top/s) .
 Will download a 300MB file.

+## For China user

+If your in China , Your R2 and Tag all in slow.

+But , we have a singapore server for you , can help you fast download.
 # A SYSTEM

 | Open Source        | Performance | Ease of use | Security | Size         |